Jon Fishman: Equipment

 Fishman's Vacuum-A baby blue Electrolux vacuum cleaner (a.k.a. the vac or 'lux) has been in the repertoire (played as an instrument by Fishman) since circa 1989.
 An earlier, 1967 model was donated to the Hard Rock Cafe 1/29/93.
-The currently in-use model is from circa 1965.
+The currently in-use model is circa 1965.

 On rare occasions, Fishman will play the theremin.

-Perhaps the most recognizable part of his kit however, is the orange circle print muumuu he wears almost every performance and as such has become a de facto symbol of the band.
-He has been known to wear other clothes with the orange symbol as well.

 Other musical projects

 Fishman was a past member of the Vermont band "Touchpants" and no longer participates.
 He also used to play drums in the rock band Pork Tornado, and performed with the Jazz Mandolin Project for several years.
 He has been a member of two large musical collectives, The Everyone Orchestra and The Village.
 In 2007, he emerged from semi-retirement to perform a series of shows with the Yonder Mountain String Band, including a large portion of their set at the Rothbury Music Festival which happened the summer of 2008.

 The Mimi Fishman Foundation is a nonprofit organization started by Jon to raise money for various charities, especially for charities that benefit the visually impaired.
-The charity was named for Jon's mother, Mimi, who was diagnosed with glaucoma.
-Fishman was also announced as a member of fellow Phish member Trey Anastasio's new side-project Ghosts of the Forest.
+The charity was named for Jon's mother, Mimi, who had glaucoma.
+Fishman was also a member of fellow Phish member Trey Anastasio's side-project Ghosts of the Forest.

 Personal life

-Fishman and his five children Ella Cynthia, 20, Jack Bradley, 19, Rose (Rosie) Lorelei, 15, Lily Millay, 11, Fredrick (Freddie) George, 8, live in Lincolnville, Maine.
+Fishman and his five children live in Lincolnville, Maine.
 The family appeared on an episode of the Magnolia Network home restoration series Maine Cabin Masters in March 2018.
-He is an avid fan of the deathgrind band Cattle Decapitation and guested on their 2019 album, Death Atlas.
+He is a fan of the deathgrind band Cattle Decapitation and guested on their 2019 album, Death Atlas.